pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit game-over-end-traffic2 >}}

+And:

 {{< commit game-over-end-traffic3 >}}

-Once all of the treaffic has been stopped and the clones have vanished I decided to add a new backdrop with a game over message and switch to showing that.
+Once all of the treaffic has been stopped and the clones have vanished I decided to add a new backdrop with a game over message —

+{{< commit add-game-over-background >}}

+— and switch to showing it:

 {{< commit show-game-over-backdrop >}}

-{{< commit add-game-over-background >}}

 ## The start button